NixOS/nixpkgs/doc/languages-frameworks/python_gettingStarted.md

 ```

 3. Set up temporary Python environment with nix-shell: `$ nix-shell python.nix`
-4. Run/execute any python script in `nix-shell`: `$ nix-shell python.nix --run "python3 mypyscript.py" `
+4. Run/execute any python script in nix-shell: `$ nix-shell python.nix --run "python3 mypyscript.py" `

+Or try this as an alternative concept:

-5. Use imperative pip in a virtualenv like in other OS:
+1. imperative pip in a virtualenv like in other OS:
 ```
 with import <nixpkgs> {};
 with python36Packages;